 How to Clean a Suede Sofa at Home

 Suede is a delicate material that makes your room look luxurious and warm.
-A suede sofa is a beautiful addition to every home and it should be an essential element of your cosy place.
+A suede couch is a beautiful addition to every home and it should be an essential element of your cosy place.

 Suede gets dirty and shabby easily and suede furniture will lose its charm and attractiveness if you do not know how to take care of it properly.
 Suede has a bit of a bad reputation for being difficult to maintain.
-The instructions below will show you the best way to clean your couch and to keep it as pristine as brand new without much effort.
+The instructions below will show you simple ways to clean suede sofa and to keep it as pristine as brand new without much effort.

 What you have to do first